Khartoum (1966 film): Critical reception

-Reviews for Khartoum at the time were generally positive.
+Clifford Terry of the Chicago Tribune unfavorably compared the film to Lawrence of Arabia, writing "Khartoum is nothing more than a routine desert drama, full of sand and fury, signifying very little."
+He blamed Dearden and Ardey, criticizing his script for failing "to grasp that however complex an individual, he nevertheless has a core, and covers up the character shallowness and story inconsistencies with grandiose gab."
 Sight and Sound described the film as being "beautifully photographed, lavishly mounted, intelligently acted, but ultimately dull."
 The Times praised the film for the screenplay.
-However negative reviews came from The Daily Telegraph and the New Statesman, which criticized the film for its historical inaccuracies (for example the Mahdi did not want to kill everyone in the capital and called for killing only soldiers).
+Patrick Gibbs of The Daily Telegraph criticized the film for its historical inaccuracies and felt neither Olivier or Heston convey "the personal magnetism attributed" to their characters.
+The British publication New Statesman also criticized the film's historical inaccuracies (for example the Mahdi did not want to kill everyone in the capital and called for killing only soldiers).